 Only regular PEF members in good standing who are members of record (reference: PEF Constitution Article VI, E, 14.) of the specific constituency shall be eligible to sign a recall petition.
 The membership roster as of two full payroll periods prior to the date of filing of the "intent to recall" notice shall serve as the official list of all possible signatories (the "constituency") for the recall effort.
 In the unlikely event that such a list of constituency members cannot be assembled by PEF in the ten business day period between the filing of the "intent to recall" notice and the beginning of the 45 calendar day petitioning period, the constituency shall be defined as those regular PEF members of record who were eligible to vote for the officeholder at the time she/he was elected.
 For this purpose it shall be PEF policy to have the PEF Secretary-Treasurer keep on file such constituency lists as used for elections for the duration of the term of office plus six months.
 It shall be the responsibility of all elected PEF Officeholders and election committees to assist the Secretary-Treasurer in the maintenance of these constituency lists, pursuant to PEF policies.
-The constituency list shall be available at the beginning of the petitioning period and shall be provided to both the recall initiator and the subject of the recall, immediately upon request.
+The constituency list shall be available at the beginning of the recall, immediately upon request.